nbdavies/openelections-website-wi/README.md

 ## Next steps
 * Add download links to results repo and differentiate them somehow.
 * Add a "download all" link for maximum chaos?
-Checkboxes for selecting multiple?
+Checkboxes for selecting multiple elections and enable downloading selected?
-* Make CSV filename visible in the download button/link
 * Figure out how to include county/etc. level CSV links for a state that produces CSV files at those other levels
-* Add a table column for CSV availability
-* Put date column under both month + year selectors
 * Figure out how to incorporate this into openelections.github.io--use similar approach on map graphic?
 * Look into some way to run a task periodically to check the completeness of states' data repos and store the results for more efficient display (so the browser ideally wouldn't have to check for the CSV files' existence via requesting one by one).